 You can find group boards by simply searching in the search bar for the keywords of the type of board you are looking for, then From the dropdown menu, you would select Boards instead of Pins.

 Another way to find group boards that fit your style of products is to go to a competitor of yours and see what type of group boards they are a part of.
 You can find these by going to their profile, clicking on “Saved” and scrolling through their boards until you see ones that have multiple contributors.
 You would be able to tell this by seeing some little pictures of other people in the bottom right corner of the board.

 This is a great way to pin your products in front of a lot of other sellers, as well as potential buyers that may be following the board as well.

 Etsy’s account on Pinterest

 Etsy also has its own official account on Pinterest as well!
 They feature sellers with their pins regularly, which means that shops promoted by Etsy have a significant chance of driving organic traffic leading to more sales.

-Etsy organizes their boards to make it easy for buyers to directly find what they are looking for.
-They help sellers promote their products by keeping everything organized and easy for buyers.
+Etsy organizes its boards to make it easy for buyers to directly find what they are looking for.
+They help sellers promote their Etsy listings by keeping everything organized and easy for buyers.

-Etsy knows that promoting sellers will help bring in more buyers that benefits them as well as the seller, and it can attract a lot of these craft and vintage sellers on Pinterest.
+Etsy knows that promoting sellers will help bring in more buyers benefits them as well as the seller, and can attract a lot of these craft and vintage sellers on Pinterest.